labvisio/is-spinnaker-gateway/README.md

 | Zoom               | :x:                | :x:                         |
 | Contrast           | :x:                | :x:                         |

+---
+**NOTE**

+When setting the `white_balance_rv` to automatic, `white_balance_bu` will also be set to automatic.
+It is not possible to set one to automatic and the other not.
+So, be careful when configuring it.

+---

 ## Development

 It is recommended that you use Ubuntu 22.04 for development.
 Also, make sure you have Docker installed (if not, [Install Docker Engine on Ubuntu] and [Linux post-installation steps for Docker Engine]).